drostlab/myTAI/README.md

 ## Citation
 Please cite the following paper when using `myTAI` for your own research.
 This will allow me to continue working on this software tool and will motivate me to extend its functionality and usability in the next years.
 Many thanks in advance :)

-> Drost HG, Gabel A, Jiu J, Quint M, Grosse I. myTAI: Evolutionary Transcriptomics with R. _Bioinformatics_ [doi:10.1093](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btx835/4772684)
+> Drost HG, Gabel A, Jiu J, Quint M, Grosse I. __myTAI: Evolutionary Transcriptomics with R__ . _Bioinformatics_ (2017) [doi:10.1093](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btx835/4772684)

 ## Installation